shuggiebain/auto-strava/README.md

 Pre-requisites:
 - Register Client application on Strava
-- Gather App credentials from Strava
+- Gather App credentials from Strava App
 - Update Project config file in this repo with your credentials
 - Selenium - executable chrome driver file downloaded and stored locally - pass path to executable in config file